DFE-Digital/record-concerns-support-trusts/README.md

 The preceding command adds a UserSecretsId element within a PropertyGroup of the project file.
 By default, the inner text of UserSecretsId is a GUID.
 The inner text is arbitrary, but is unique to the project.

+NOTE:: Setup is done under the ConcernsCaseWork project root.

 List of secrets:
 dotnet user-secrets list